Meet the former CFO of Burger King India & now Spencer Retail & Nature’s Basket who shares his Digital Transformation journey with us

 So, all we need is to know what the technology stands for, how it is used and a little bit of perseverance to sit through the discussions when experts share all the pros and cons!

 When we talk of understanding these technical words and digitization opportunities, we mistake it by confusing the tools that are available and the available terms.

 Fortunately, there are enough people available who can translate that jargon to us in business language.

-At the heart of it, a CFO only requires to discern what is good for them and what is not; the technical jargon doesn’t matter.
-As we go along a project, we learn the jargon.
+At the heart of it, a CFO is only required to discern what is good for them and what is not; the technical jargon doesn’t matter.
+As we go along with a project, we learn the jargon.

 Everyone is talking about Cloud Support: what does cloud mean to your organization and your finance team?
 Is it good to have a cloud or use one's own IT hardware?
 Have you experienced issues?

 Cloud allows all demand availability of storage and computing power and therefore it’s easier to scale up as per requirements.